 “This could be the case if the company hired an unqualified driver or if they didn’t supervise the driver.
 It’s also the case if they failed to properly maintain the truck causing or contributing to the accident,” explains VanDerGinst.

 Additional parties beyond the driver and the trucking company could be found liable.

 For example, the owner of the truck itself may be different than the owner of the trailer, or there may be a third-party company who is responsible for loading the truck, and negligence in these actions could have contributed to the crash.

 “Fault frequently lies with a number of parties, and sometimes multiple insurance companies must pay a portion of the damages,” says VanDerGinst.

 If dealing with multiple insurance companies isn’t complex enough, add to the mix the complicated federal regulations.
 These govern interstate traffic and the abundance of evidence that’s involved in a large trucking accident.

 “There are pieces of evidence that one must secure right away, especially the logs truckers are required to keep,” notes VanDerGinst, “as well as GPS records and onboard crash records from the truck.
 Think of all of this like an airplane’s black box.”

 What Steps Do I Take If I’m Involved in a Trucking Accident?

-If you are the unfortunate victim of an accident involving a large truck, you should immediately contact emergency personnel and the police so you can receive prompt medical attention and an investigation and a police report can begin.
+If you are the unfortunate victim of an accident involving a large truck, you should immediately contact emergency personnel and the police so you can receive prompt medical attention, an investigation, and a police report can begin.